7. FACULTY SENATE CONSTITUTION AND BY-LAWS

 2. The Rank Committee is comprised as specified in the Faculty Senate Constitution.
 At its last meeting of the academic year, the Rank Committee selects from itself a Chair to serve through the following academic year.

-The Senate elects two members to the Rank Committee in each of two elections in every three-year period.
-Their terms begin on the first day of August following their election.
+The Senate elects three members to the Rank Committee in the first of two elections in each three-year period and two members in the second election of that three-year period.
+Terms begin on the first day of August following the election.

 3. The Senate elects two members to represent it on the Strategic Planning Committee – one academic and one professional-technical – every third year.
-Their terms begin on the first day of January following their election.
+Terms begin on the first day of January following the election.

 4. All elected committee members serve a three-year term.
 There are no term limits.
 Dismissal of any elected committee member requires the affirmative vote of a majority of the membership of the Senate.